Eridu Genesis: Fragments

 In 2018, a new fragment of the Eridu Genesis story was published.

 Synopsis

-The first 36 lines of the primary tablet from Nippur are lost, although they can be inferred to have discussed the creation of humans and animals, and likely spoke about the dissolute existence of mankind prior to civilization (as is indicated by the fragment from Ur).
-The surviving portion begins with a monologue from Nintur, the goddess who birthed mankind, where she calls humans from a vagrant existence as nomad to build cities, temples, and become both sedentary and civilized.
+The first 36 lines of the primary tablet from Nippur are lost, although they can be inferred to have discussed the creation of humans and animals, and likely spoke about the dissolute existence of humankind prior to civilization (as is indicated by the fragment from Ur).
+The surviving portion begins with a monologue from Nintur, the goddess who gave birth to humankind, where she calls humans from a vagrant existence as nomad to build cities, temples, and become both sedentary and civilized.
 After the monologue, there is another missing section that only resumes after another 36 lines, and at this point humans are still in a nomadic state; the missing section may have spoken of an initial unsuccessful attempt by humans to establish civilization.